Rav Kook Torah

 Jacob_Wrestling_with_the_Angel

-The central theme of VaYishlach is Jacob’s struggle for his unique path, especially vis-a-vis his brother Esau.
 This was not just a family feud.
-The Sages saw in Esau a metaphor for Rome, and in general, a non-Jewish worldview, one alien to the Torah’s outlook.
-The high point of the narrative unfolds as Jacob battles in the dark with a mysterious stranger, identified by the Sages as Esau’s guardian angel.
+The Sages saw in Esau a symbol for Rome, and more broadly, a non-Jewish worldview alien to the Torah’s outlook.
+The high point of the narrative unfolds as Jacob engages in a nighttime battle with a mysterious stranger, identified by the Sages as Esau’s guardian angel.

 “Jacob remained alone.
 A stranger wrestled with him until daybreak.
 When he saw that he could not defeat him, he touched the upper joint of [Jacob’s] thigh.
 Jacob’s hip joint became dislocated as he wrestled with the stranger.”
 (Gen. 32:25-26)